 Whilst there are no additional fees for the course you will be expected to bring a memory stick, pens, and paper.
 There are a number of exciting optional trips throughout the two years that will incur expenses.

 What are the progression options?

-The Extended Diploma is equivalent to three A Levels and will allow for direct entry in to university, in fact, the vast majority of our students use this course for entry to higher education.
-You can progress onto our Foundation Degree in Computing and Internet Technologies at the University Centre Somerset, with the opportunity to top-up to a BSc (Hons) Computing & Internet Technologies.
+The Extended Diploma is equivalent to three A Levels and will allow for direct entry into universities or onto our Foundation Degree in Computing & Internet Technologies at University Centre Somerset, with the opportunity to top-up to a BSc (Hons) Computing & Internet Technologies.